svenjacobs/sabdrop/DEVELOPMENT.md

 ----------

 * According to Google's [JavaScript Style Guide](http://google-styleguide.googlecode.com/svn/trunk/javascriptguide.xml).
-* Files are validated with JSLint and Google Clojure Compiler.
+* Files are validated with JSLint and Google Closure Compiler.
 There should be no errors or warnings.